Cambricon/cambricon-k8s-device-plugin/device-plugin/README.md

           #cambricon.com/mlu370: "1" #uncomment to use when device type is enabled
           #cambricon.com/mlu370.share: "1" #uncomment to use device with env-share mode
           #cambricon.com/mlu370.mim-2m.8gb: "1" #uncomment to use device with mim mode
-          #cambricon.com/mlu370.smlu.vcore: "1" #uncomment to use device with dynamic-smlu mode
-          #cambricon.com/mlu370.smlu.vmemory: "1" #uncomment to use device with dynamic-smlu mode
 ```

 ## Upgrade Notice